fantasmoio/Fantasmo-Android-SDK/README.md

 ### Localizing

-To start location updates:
+To have location updates the client app must update the device GPS coordinates for the SDK to use.
+It should be done using the following call:

+    fun setLocation(latitude: Double, longitude: Double)

+To start location updates, there are two options.
+The first being without any Image frame filtration, which makes Image frames being continuously captured and sent to the server for localization:

     fmLocationManager.startUpdatingLocation()

-Images frames will be continuously captured and sent to the server for localization.
+The second one, makes each Image frame pass a filter in order to reduce the amount of requests into the server.
+These filter include discarding Image frames that are blurry, Image frames that have the same position as previous ones and Image frames that have high and low pitch values:

+    fmLocationManager.startUpdatingLocation(true)

 To stop location updates: